awslabs/aws-greengrass-labs-jupyterlab/README.md

 You need to upload both `community.greengrass.jupyterlab` and `community.greengrass.libffi` to your account, but you need to include only `community.greengrass.jupyterlab` in your deployments.

+Once deployed this component starts a Jupyter Lab server on `localhost:8888`.
+For security reasons, this address is not accessible from other hosts, even on the same network.
+In order to access the server you need to create an SSH tunnel to the device and forward the `8888` port to a local port on your machine.

+`ssh -L localhost:8888:localhost:8888 <remote device>`

 For more information on JupyterLab see [JupyterLab Documentation](https://jupyterlab.readthedocs.io/en/stable/).

 To allow this component to use Greengrass IPC you need to add an `accessControl` section in the component configuration as explained in [Authorize components to perform IPC operations](https://docs.aws.amazon.com/greengrass/v2/developerguide/interprocess-communication.html#ipc-authorization-policies).